 - Combine transparent and opaque layers for visual appeal.

-- Stir additives such as herbs, dried flowers, or Epsom salts into the first layer and contrast with a simple colored layer.
+- Stir additives such as coffee grounds, jojoba beads, or Himalayan salt into the first layer and contrast with a simple colored layer.

 - Use one single fragrance to scent the bar, or opt for complementary oils for an overall scent.
 For example, scent one pink or red colored layer with strawberry fragrance oil, followed by a white or cream layer scented with vanilla to create a strawberries and cream bar.